shashibp-lab/shashibp-lab.github.io/_members/shashibp.md

 ---
 name: Shashi B. Pandit
 level: Associate Professor, Head Computer Centre (CC), IISER Mohali
-workdescription: I lead my group to integrate and analyze complex dynamic interaction of biological networks.
+workdescription: My group is engaged in deciphering the role of structural features in dictating protein molecular function.
+We also work on integrating and and analyses of complex dynamic interaction of biological networks.
 pos: 1
 img: assets/members/shashibp.jpg
 exams: CSIR/GATE